pmineiro/levyjepa/README.md

 ## Experiment 2: Remove invariance loss

-On the hunch that the [LeJepa minimal demo](https://github.com/rbalestr-lab/lejepa/blob/main/MINIMAL.md), I created a parameter `kappa` to control the strength of the invariance loss, with `kappa=0` corresponding to no invariance loss.
+On the hunch that the [LeJepa minimal demo](https://github.com/rbalestr-lab/lejepa/blob/main/MINIMAL.md) is saturated, I created a parameter `kappa` to control the strength of the invariance loss, with `kappa=0` corresponding to no invariance loss.

 | `gamma`       | test/acc      | Notes  |